 ARTISTIC PATH

-Italian Brazilian-born pianist, organist, harpsichordist, and clavichordist, Marco Orsini-Brescia started his musical education at home.
+Italian Brazilian-born keyboard multi-instrumentalist (piano, organ, harpsichord, and clavichord), Marco Orsini-Brescia started his musical education at home.
 His father, Arnaldo Brescia, a medical doctor who was also a pianist and painter, opened to the child his rich library, which was decisive for the boy’s humanistic education.
 His mother, Denise Orsini, was the person who put his six years old hands in the piano, giving him a solid technique.
 The music was the young boy's favourite activity and he wanted to pursue his piano and music lessons with Clotilde Lobo de Rezende, his mother’s former piano teacher, who visited the family every Friday for a private musical soirée.
 Another key influence on the young boy’s musical development was Sergio Magnani, an Italian conductor close to the family.
-Later, Orsini-Brescia decided to improve his piano and musical abilities with Vera Nardelli, who was a decisive influence for the 20 years old young man.
+Later, Orsini-Brescia decided to improve his piano and musical skills with Vera Nardelli, who was a decisive influence for the 20 years old young man.
 This fortunate meeting resulted in the first prize in the 10th National Piano Competition Arnaldo Estrella, then the most reputed Brazilian piano competition.

 In 2000, Marco Orsini-Brescia moved to Spain after receiving a scholarship to the renowned international piano course of the Escuela Superior de Música Reina Sofia, given in Santander by the eminent pianist Russel Sherman.
 The following year, Orsini-Brescia took part in the Daroca International Early Music Course, also in Spain, under the guidance of the Spanish early keyboard master José Luis González Uriol, who was a decisive influence in his musical path, introducing him to the early music world and boosting his passion for ancient keyboard instruments and repertoire.